datavillage-me/cage-process-template-server/README.md

 All these steps are defined in distinct functions of the process.py file.
 Simply adapt this function when addressing your own use case

+## TLS

+The server is running on port 443 with SSL activated.
+The SSL key, certificates and CA cert are mounted on the cage at location provided through the following environment variables: TLS_KEYFILE, TLS_CERTFILE, TLS_CAFILE

 ## Content of this repo

 Have a look at the main template repository to get familiar with the template structure